 Spend you final morning in Zagreb – and if you’re in need of a caffeine hit there’s no problem as this city of coffee-lovers has something like 4500 cafés to choose from.
 Then if you’re flying back home, the 290 ZET bus service connect Zagreb’s Franjo Tuđman airport with the city centre, running every 35 minutes and taking around 30 minutes to reach the airport.

-If you’ve got more time to spare, there’s lots to see in Croatia.
-You can head west to Pula in the Istrian Peninsula (there’s an indirect train but the 4–5 hour bus ride is quicker), where you can catch a ferry across to Venice in Italy.
-Or take a 6-hour daytime or overnight sleeper train from Zagreb south to Split, home of the UNESCO World Heritage-listed Roman ruins of Diocletian’s Palace.
-From Split you can take a ferry to the Dalmation Islands of Hvar, Vis, Brac and Korcula by ferry.
+If you’ve got more time, you could head west to Pula in Croatia’s Istrian Peninsula (there’s an indirect train but the 4–5 hour bus ride is quicker and easier), where you can catch a ferry across to Venice in Italy.
+Or take the 6-hour daytime or overnight sleeper train south from Zagreb to Split, home of the UNESCO World Heritage-listed Diocletian’s Palace and where you can each the Dalmation Islands of Hvar, Vis, Brac and Korcula by ferry.
 Or why not add in an extra stop along the way in the historic Austrian city of Graz, located between Vienna and Ljubljana.

 How much does it cost?